civetweb/civetweb/docs/UserManual.md

 Lua code.
 In addition to `mg.write()`, all standard Lua library functions are accessible from the Lua code (please check the reference manual for details).
-Lua functions working on files (e.g., `io.open`) use a path relative to the working path of the civetweb process.
+Lua functions working on files (e.g., `io.open`) use a path relative to the working path of the CivetWeb process.
 The web server content is located in the path `mg.document_root`.
 Information on the request is available in the `mg.request_info` object, like the request method, all HTTP headers, etcetera.